Institute of Mathematics, Statistics and Computer Science, University of São Paulo: Background

 Prior to the founding of the IME in 1970, Mathematics studies took place mainly in the Polytechnic School, whose activities began in 1893, even before the foundation of USP.

 The University of São Paulo was created in 1934, from the junction of existing faculties and the creation of other units, such as the Faculty of Philosophy, Sciences and Letters (FFCL).
 The FFCL was responsible for teaching courses in all areas of knowledge, predominantly cultural or scientific, including the Mathematical Sciences course.

 Formerly located at Alameda Glete, in 1949 the FFCL started to operate on the Maria Antonia Street campus.
 In the late 60's and early 70's, she was transferred to the Butantã campus and dismembered in several institutes, such as Psychology, Chemistry, Physics and Mathematics and Statistics.

+Foundation

 The creation of the IME took place on January 15, 1970, by the university reform, which brought together in a single institute the mathematics, statistics and computer science professors of the various establishments of USP, in particular those of the former Faculty of Philosophy, Sciences and Letters from the former Faculty of Economic and Administrative Sciences, Faculty of Hygiene and Public Health and the former Institute of Mathematical Research.

 In honor of the Greek mathematician, physicist, engineer, inventor and astronomer, Archimedes (Greek: Ἀρχιμήδης; Siracusa, 287 BC – 212 BC), his image as a coat of arms of the Institute of Mathematics and Statistics of the University of São Paulo – USP).

+New name

+In late 2025, in recognition to the strong presence of the Computer Science area in the institute, IME-USP changed its name to Institue of Mathematics, Statistics and Computer Science.